Logius-standaarden/API-Design-Rules/DesignRules.md

       </dd>
       <dt>Rationale</dt>
       <dd>
          <p>Even when using TLS-based secured connections information in URIs is not secured.
 URIs can be cached and logged outside of the servers controlled by clients and servers.
-Any information contained in them should therefore be considered readable by anyone with access to the netwerk (in case of the internet the whole world) and MUST NOT contain any sensitive information.
-This includes client secrets used for authentication, privacy sensitive informations suchs as BSNs nor any other information which should not be shared.
+Any information contained in them should therefore be considered readable by anyone with access to the network (in case of the internet the whole world) and MUST NOT contain any sensitive information.
+This includes client secrets used for authentication, privacy sensitive information suchs as BSNs or any other information which should not be shared.
          <p>Be aware that queries (anything after the '?' in a URI) are also part of an URI.
       </dd>
       <dt>Implications</dt>